|Minimum Tank Size||30 Gallons|

 Cory Catfish bring a lot of activity to their tanks.
 They hide for some portions of the day and swim actively around the tank the rest of the day.
 Combine that with the beautiful emerald green bodies of the Emerald Green Cory Catfish and it’s clear why so many people keep corys.

 Cory Catfish do enjoy swimming in schools but can do fine with just one partner or in small groups.
 Corydoras are social fish and will spend a lot of the day playing with each other.
-They spend a lot of their time near the bottom of the tank, making short but long breeding tanks exceptional for keeping corys.
+They spend most of their time near the bottom of the tank, making short but long breeding tanks exceptional for keeping corys.

 Corydoras rarely get sick, making them great hardy fish.
 The only times when cory catfish tend to get sick is when there are dramatic swings in their water parameters.
 This mostly only happens when introducing them to new tanks, but it can also happen if you forget to clean out the filter regularly.